 t = tonne

-Inhalation is the most important route of occupational exposure.
-Dermal absorption has also been observed.
+Inhalation is the most important route of occupational exposure, however dermal absorption is also possible.

-Workers at risk of exposure to DCM include furniture refinishers, chemical manufacturers, and painters.
-Workers may be exposed when spraying urethane foam, removing paint or varnish from equipment or furniture, or using products that use DCM as a propellant.
+The largest exposed occupational groups are motor vehicle body repairers, followed by painters and decorators, and machinists and machining and tooling inspectors.
+Other occupations that may be exposed include furniture refinishers and chemical manufacturers.
+Workers may be exposed when spraying urethane foam, removing paint or varnish from equipment or furniture, or using products that use dichloromethane as a propellant or degreasing agent.

 An estimated 80% of dichloromethane produced globally is released to the environment.

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to dichloromethane in Canada:
+Searches of the National Pollutant Release Inventory (NPRI) and US Household Products Database yielded the following results on current potential for exposure to dichloromethane in Canada:

 NPRI and US Household Products Database